ECPA Christian Book Award® Program: Official Rules

 Phoenix, AZ 85044

 - Nine (9) copies of each entered title will be used in program judging.
-Our program distributor has agreed to
+Spring Arbor, our program distributor has agreed to

 drop ship copies of each entry to program judges.
 You will not need to